leo-cabibihan/isproj2/README.md

 ## app/page.tsx
 The homepage represents the homepage of Givemore.
 This includes a simple page as to what exactly is GiveMore.
-Where users would be able to view the different charity organizations and posts regarding each organization.
+Users would be able to view the different charity organizations and posts regarding each organization.

 ### Get
 - List of Charities
 - List of Posts
+- Associated with charity table
+- Associated with campaign posts table

 ### Authorization
 All users are authorized to access this resource.

 # Auth pages

 ## app/(auth)/admin/page.tsx
-A crucial component page within the GiveMore platform, offering a secure and streamlined way for administrators of specific charity organizations to create and manage their accounts.
+For charity members of specific charity organizations to create and manage their accounts.

-### Get
-?? double check, should be no get on this page

 ### Post
-- Sign Up Form with email and password
+- Sign Up

 ### Authorization
-Only Administrators are authorized to access this resource.
+Administrators

 ## app/(auth)/login/page.tsx
-A crucial component page within the GiveMore platform, offering a secure and streamlined way for all users to login into their account and the website.
+A component page within platform, for all users to login into their account and the website.

-### Get
-?? double check, should be no get on this page

 ### Post
-- Login Form with email and password
+- Login

 ### Authorization
-All users are authorized to access this resource.
+All users

 ## app/(auth)/newPassword/page.tsx
-A crucial component page within the GiveMore platform, offering a way for users to input a new password incase it is forgotten
+A component page within platform, to input a new password incase it is forgotten

-### Get
-?? double check, should be no get on this page

 ### Post
-- New Password Form with new password and confirm password
+- New Password with new password and confirm password details.

 ### Authorization
-All users are authorized to access this resource.
+All users

 ## app/(auth)/register/page.tsx
-A crucial component page within the GiveMore platform, offering a way for new users to create an account in the website.
+A component page within the GiveMore platform, for new users to create an account in the website.
 Primarily made for donors.

-### Get
-?? double check, should be no get on this page

 ### Post
-- Sign Up Form with details such as name, email address, and password
+- Sign Up

 ### Authorization
-All users are authorized to access this resource.  (?? technically other users can access it just not sign up with this)
+All users.

 ## app/(auth)/register2/page.tsx
-A crucial component page within the GiveMore platform, offering a way for new users to create an account in the website.
+A component page within the GiveMore platform, for new users to create an account in the website.
 Primarily made for charity organizations.

-### Get
-?? double check, should be no get on this page

 ### Post
-- Sign Up Form with details such as email address and password.
+- Sign Up

 ### Authorization
-All users are authorized to access this resource.  (?? technically other users can access it just not sign up with this)
+All users

 ## app/(auth)/reset/page.tsx
-A crucial component page within the GiveMore platform, offering a way for users to reset their account password in the web application.
+A component page within the GiveMore platform, for users to reset their account password in the web application.

-### Get
-?? double check, should be no get on this page

 ### Post
-- Reset Password Form with details such as email address and old password, and new password.
+- Reset Password

 ### Authorization
-All users are authorized to access this resource.  (?? technically other users can access it just not sign up with this)
+All users